gomezanab/deltamalgo/README.md

 3) The maximum intensity projection of the image will be displayed, the measures will pop up in a plot.
 Values may be exported selecting the option "Save".

 NOTE: Running it in Windows, will display a warning : "console: Failed to install '': java.nio.charset.UnsupportedCharsetException: cp0."

-Know issue for Jython, adding -Dpython.console.encoding=UTF-8 as a VM argument to the run configuration for my program.
+It is a known issue for Jython, adding -Dpython.console.encoding=UTF-8 as a VM argument to the run configuration for my program.
 For example: imageJ-win64.exe -Dpython.console.encoding=UTF-8

  Acknowledgment